BlaineEXE/window-layout/README.md

 docking station on my desk and found it frustrating to re-position most/all of my windows with each change.

+Windows are matched using various heuristics, and many windows should be able to be repositioned even after windows have been closed and reopened or the system has been rebooted.

 Usage
 -----